cons0le7/hyperpixel4-kali/README.md

 ## Rotation

-for Pi 4 and Pi 400
+For Pi 4 and Pi 400.

+Open config.txt in nano:
 ```
 sudo nano /boot/config.txt
 ```